opencord/cord/docs/scripts/descriptions.md

 List of GUI extensions enabled and loaded into the Web UI

+## epc_blueprint

+Name of the blueprint to use with the [M-CORD](/profiles/mcord/) EPC service.

+## epc_sync_objects

+List of instances to wait for when testing the EPC service.

 ## fabric_interfaces

-External VTN interface connected to the fabric switches.
+External VTN interfaces connected to the fabric switches.

+## fabric_net_interfaces

+Physical interfaces connected to the VTN fabric network switches.

 ## fabric_network_cfg_json